 A live CD, "Trolling for Owls" released in 2003 and published by Tom's NIGHTLIGHT RECORDINGS, captures Tom's complete performance and includes, for the first time, some of the spoken stories that have endeared him to audiences.

-"How I Play (some of) My Favorite Songs", a DVD released in 2005 by Homespun Tapes.
-It shows how he plays ten of the memorable songs and guitar arrangements that have long made him one of America’s most beloved performers.
+"How I Play (some of) My Favorite Songs", a DVD released in 2005 by Homespun Tapes, shows how he plays ten of the memorable songs and guitar arrangements, and has had great reviews from guitarists all over the world.

-In 2009, Tom recorded his first studio CD in 35 years.
-Recorded in Nashville, "What I Know" was produced by Tom's long-time friend Jim Rooney and includes original Tom Rush material, as well as harmonies by Emmylou Harris, Bonnie Bramlett and Nanci Griffith.
+In 2009, Tom recorded his first studio CD in 35 years, in Nashville.
+"What I Know" was produced by Tom's long-time friend Jim Rooney and includes original Tom Rush material, as well as harmonies by Emmylou Harris, Bonnie Bramlett and Nanci Griffith.

-Today, Tom Rush lives in Vermont when he's not touring.
-His voice has grown even richer and more melodic with training and time, and his music, like a fine wine, has matured and ripened in the blending of traditional and modern influences.
+Today, Tom Rush lives in Massachusetts when he's not touring.
+His voice has grown even richer and more melodic, and his music, like a fine wine, has matured and ripened in the blending of traditional and modern influences.
+He's written a number of new songs.
 He's doing what he loves, and what audiences love him for: writing and playing ...passionately, tenderly...knitting